artem-bagritsevich/WebRTCAndroidAppExample/README.md

 Here is example of P2P Video client with WebRTC under the hood.
 **This is just example created in educational purpose, so don't use this code in production!**

-How to run use the app:
+How to use the app:

 - First of all app you will need to run Signaling server (https://github.com/artem-bagritsevich/WebRTCKtorSignalingServerExample)